mmichlin66/mimcss-site/guide/styled-components.md

 We still use anonymous class; however, we directly create an instance of it.
 Note that we pass `this` to its constructor.
 In this context, `this` is the reference to the instance of the `ColorBoxStyles` class.
 The value passed to the constructor of the grouping definition class becomes the value of the `$parent` property whose type is defined by the generic parameter.
 This allows us to refer to properties of the top-level class like `this.$parent.box`.

-## When to Use
+## When to use
 Styled components is a powerful tool in the developers' arsenal; however, as any tool, it is suitable more to some tasks than to others.
-The main differentiator of the style components' functionality is twofold:
+The main differentiator of the style components functionality is twofold:

 1. The ability to define styles based on externally provided parameters such as component properties, and
 1. The ability to change visual representation of HTML content by changing styles instead of changing HTML structure.